 This post discusses about what the OTA updates are, their deployment methods, the pros and cons of OTA updates and industry best-practices to ensure smooth and secure update deployment.
+Over-the-Air updates introduce a plethora of benefits when it comes to both developer-side and client-side.

 Time to read: